 Phillips 66 to reconfigure California refinery for renewable fuels

-Aug 12 (Reuters) - U.S. refiner Phillips 66 PSX.N said on Wednesday it plans to reconfigure its refinery in Rodeo, California to produce renewable fuels from used cooking oil, fats, greases and soybean oils.
+Aug 12 (Reuters) - U.S. refiner Phillips 66 PSX.N plans to convert its Rodeo, California, crude oil refinery into a renewable fuels plant using cooking oil and food wastes.

+Its proposal comes as U.S. refiners HollyFrontier Corp HFC.N, CVR Energy CVI.N and Marathon Petroleum MPC.N have begun or pledged to convert existing facilities to renewable fuel.
+HollyFrontier and CVR are exploring projects to supply California, the largest U.S. market for the fuel.

+The state’s low carbon fuel standard (LCFS) aims to cut carbon emissions and reduce petroleum in transportation fuels.

-The refiner expects the Rodeo Renewed project to produce 680 million gallons of renewable diesel, renewable gasoline and sustainable jet fuel annually.
-Combined with the production of renewable fuels from an existing project in development, the plant would produce more than 800 million gallons a year of renewable fuels, it said.
+Phillips 66's proposal would cost up to $800 million to produce 680 million gallons a year of renewable diesel, renewable gasoline and sustainable jet fuel beginning in 2024.
+The company's existing renewable diesel project at the Rodeo site, near Santa Barbara, is targeting 120 million gallons by mid-2021.

-If approved by regulatory authorities, the production of renewable fuels is expected to begin in early 2024.

-Refiners, including HollyFrontier Corp HFC.N and CVR Energy CVI.N, have been exploring opportunities to produce renewable diesel to save money on less profitable refineries and offset compliance costs associated with U.S. blending laws.
+Refiners see renewable diesel as helping underutilized refineries stay in operation and to offset compliance costs associated with U.S. blending laws.

+Earlier this year, Phillips 66 canceled a 250 million gallon per year renewable diesel plant proposed for Ferndale, Washington, citing uncertainties and permitting delays.

+At the time, it said was evaluating "new opportunities to provide consumers with renewable fuels that comply with low-carbon fuel standards.”

+Exxon Mobil XOM.N on Tuesday struck an agreement with Global Clean Energy to buy 2.5 million barrels of renewable diesel per year for five years to help reduce its carbon footprint.

-Phillips 66 also said it plans to shut down the Rodeo Carbon Plant and Santa Maria refining facility in Arroyo Grande, California in 2023 and that crude oil pipelines to the facilities will be taken out of service in phases starting that year.
+Phillips 66 also said it plans to shut down its carbon plant in Rodeo and Santa Maria refining facility in Arroyo Grande near San Francisco in 2023.
+The crude oil pipelines that supply those facilities will be taken out of service in phases starting that year.

+Total U.S. consumption of renewable diesel last year was 900 million gallons, according to Energy Information Administration data.

-(Reporting by Arathy S Nair in Bengaluru; Editing by Krishna Chandra Eluri)
+(Reporting by Arathy S Nair in Bengaluru; Laura Sanicola and Stephanie Kelly in New York, and Erwin Seba in Houston; Editing by Krishna Chandra Eluri and Cynthia Osterman)

 ((arathys.nair@thomsonreuters.com; +1 646 223 8780 (Extn 2726); Twitter: https://twitter.com/ArathySom;))